Darren Helm: Junior

+Professional

-Detroit Red Wings (2007-21)
+Detroit Red Wings (2007–2021)

 In 2007–08, Helm started his professional playing career and was assigned by the Red Wings to their American Hockey League (AHL) affiliate, the Grand Rapids Griffins.
 Near the end of the season, he was called up to Detroit and played his first NHL game on March 13, 2008.
 Helm remained with the Red Wings for their 2008 playoff run, centering the fourth line, and scored his first NHL goal on May 10, 2008, during game two of the Western Conference finals against the Dallas Stars.
 He contributed 2 goals and 2 assists in 18 playoff games, helping the Red Wings to the franchise's 11th Stanley Cup.

 Despite being able to stick with the NHL club for the last part of his professional rookie season, Helm returned to the AHL in 2008–09.
 After appearing in 16 regular season games for the Red Wings, however, he was called up once again for the first game of the 2009 playoffs.
-During game seven of the Western Conference semifinal series against the Anaheim Ducks, Helm scored a crucial goal on a breakaway to give the Wings a 2-0 lead.
+During game seven of the Western Conference semifinal series against the Anaheim Ducks, Helm scored a crucial goal on a breakaway to give the Wings a 2–0 lead.
 The Wings won the game and advanced to the Western Conference Finals against the Chicago Blackhawks, where he scored the series-winning goal in overtime of game five.
 With the goal, Helm became the first player in NHL history to score five playoff goals before scoring a regular season goal.
 He increased his total to six playoff goals before scoring a regular season goal, extending his record.

 For the 2009–10 NHL season, Helm was placed as the regular fourth line centre.
 His speed and determination led Detroit Red Wings coach Mike Babcock to name Helm as "probably our best player from start to finish."
 He had a notable game on New Year's Eve of 2009, when he scored two short-handed goals in a single outing against the Colorado Avalanche.
 Following the season, the Red Wings signed Helm to a two-year contract extension worth $1.825 million.
 The contract has an annual cap hit of $912,500.